-Select Enabled to enable data scrubbing to ensure data security and integrity.
-The options are Enabled and Disabled.
+Select Enabled to enable data scrambling to ensure data security and integrity.
+The options are Disabled and Enabled.

 Device Tagging

 Select Enabled to support device tagging.
 The options are Disabled and Enabled.

 Thermal Throttling

 Throttling improves reliability and reduces power consumption in the processor via automatic voltage control during processor idle states.
 The options are Disabled and CLTT (Closed Loop Thermal Throttling).